wcdyang/academic-kickstart/content/publication/yang-growth-2007/index.md

 abstract: "The growth of carbon nanotube (CNT) using cobalt silicide as a catalyst and source/drain electrode is proposed to explore its feasibility for fabricating integrated-circuit process compatible, self-aligned CNT ﬁeld-eﬀect transistors (CNTFET).
 The silicide nanoparticles formed in the Ti/Co/poly-Si source/drain stack were used as a catalyst for CNT growth.
 Results show that single-walled CNTs have been synthesized between pre-deﬁned catalytic cobalt silicide source/drain pairs by chemical vapor deposition at 800–900 °C. Preliminary transistor characteristics of the CNTFETs have also been achieved."
 featured: false
 publication: "*Carbon*"
-tags: ["Chemistry", "Materials science", "Scanning transmission electron microscopy", "Energy-dispersive x-ray spectroscopy", "Raman spectroscopy", "Field effect transistors", "Chemical vapor deposition", "Catalyst"]
+tags: ["Chemistry", "Materials science", "Nanotubes", "Scanning transmission electron microscopy", "Energy-dispersive x-ray spectroscopy", "Transmission electron microscopy", "Raman spectroscopy", "Field effect transistors", "Chemical vapor deposition", "Catalyst"]
 url_pdf: "https://linkinghub.elsevier.com/retrieve/pii/S0008622307001625"
 doi: "10.1016/j.carbon.2007.03.047"
 ---